-- 1. Select Settings > VAP / Security from the main menu. - Select Radio1 or Radio2 from the sub-menu.
+- 1. Select Settings > VAP / Security from the main menu. - 2.
+Select Radio1, Radio2, or Radio3 from the sub-menu.
 The default is Radio1.

-You can configure only one radio at a time. - 3.
-Select a VAP to configure from the next sub-menu.
+3. Select a VAP to configure from the next sub-menu.
 The default is VAP0.

 You can configure multiple VAPs without saving each VAP configuration page.
 You can save multiple VAP configurations all at once by clicking the Save & Apply button.